abdirasak/Food-search-app/README.md

-# Restaurant search spp using yelp api
+# Restaurant search app using Yelp API

 Hello and welcome to the React-Restaurants-Search repository.
 This React web application enables users to search for restaurants by location and search term.
 It uses the Yelp API to search for restaurants.